User Guide#

 • Run the three regionalization steps below sequentially using one of the two scripts in nwm-rte.

-• run_region.sh, for running directly on the controller node or local AWS workspace (only for small regions or testing purposes)
+• (TEST ONLY) run_region.sh: running jobs directly in the controller node or local AWS workspace for small regions or testing purposes.
+See RTE documentation here for details on usage and available options.

 Step 1.
 Run regionalization#